 This is very easy to do, yet quite difficult to begin doing while you’re on the range.
 But if you take this technique to heart and do it while you’re feeling anxious, you’ll realize that these two moves do help relax your mind and body.
 Don’t give in to the frustration as it will only make matters worse, thus, making it harder to calm down.
 When you force yourself to start smiling, things will feel less tense.
 Breathing, well, that needs a little explanation.

 The simple breaths will do, but deep breaths are more effective.
-Relax first so that your stomach is soft and is able to move through inhalation.
+Relax first so that your stomach is soft and can move through inhalation.
 As you do this, the lungs can fully expand and then you’ll be able to pull in a long, deep breath.
 So ironically, your abdominal muscles are tight while you’re breathing to relax.

 Focus On The Short-Term Process Goals